-Land parcels needed for the Project for wind turbines, platforms, parking areas, permanent buildings, internal tracks, access roads and buried transmission lines, as well as the installation of the substation, are owned by the Municipality of Aandqet to the west and multiple families across the Project site.
-Following the cadastral survey undertaken in 2018, land lease and purchase were obtained as follows:
+Land parcels needed for the Project for wind turbines, platforms, parking areas, permanent buildings, internal tracks, access roads and buried transmission lines, as well as the installation of the substation, are owned by the Jaafar Family to the north and east (i.e. Karm Chbat Cadastral Area and Rweimeh Village) and the Municipality of Fnaidek to the west, Following the cadastral survey undertaken in 2018, land lease and purchase were obtained as follows:

-- For the construction of Project wind turbines and platforms for WTGs 2, 5, 8, 10, 14, 19, 20, 21, 22, 23, 24, 25 and 27, parking area, access road/transmission line and construction of the substation, land lease and purchase was finalized in accordance with 'Ilm w Khabar' (Acknowledgement Certificates) as follows:

-- WTGs 2 and 5 Kanaan Family.

-- WTGs 8 and 10 Salah Family.

-- WTG 14 Houda Family.

-- WTGs 19, 20, 21, 22 and 24 Adraa Family

-- WTG 23 Aamche, Hassan and Khoder Families.

-- WTGs 25 and 27 Melhem Family.

-- Substation Jaafar Family.

-Ilm w Khabar attests to the ownership of a real estate property which is un-surveyed and unregistered in the official real estate records.

-• For the construction of Project wind turbines and platforms 3, 4, 6, 7, 9, 11, 13, 15, 16, 17, 18, 26 and 28, parking area and access road, land lease paperwork was issued by the Ministry of Finance General Directorate of Land Registry and Cadastre and signed by a judge in Tripoli.
+- For the construction of Project wind turbines and platforms for WTGs 7, 8, 9, 10, 11, 14, 19, 20 and 21, parking area, access road/transmission line and construction of the substation, land lease and purchase was finalized with the Jaafar Family in accordance with and 'Ilm w Khabar' (Acknowledgement Certificates).
+Ilm w Kahbar attests to the ownership of a real estate property which is un-surveyed and un-registered in the official real estate records. - For the construction of Project wind turbines and platforms WTGs 12, 13, 15, 16, 17, 18, 22 and 23, parking area and access road/buried transmission line in Fnaidek and Karm Chbat, land lease paperwork was issued by the Ministry of Finance General Directorate of Land Registry and Cadastre and signed by a judge in Tripoli.

 The plots subject of the abovementioned lease agreements are free from any occupant, liabilities, rights, liens, or encumbrances.
 The Project land take will not result in resettlement/economic displacement (loss of livelihoods).
-The agreed financial compensation for land plots has been agreed between the Developer and private land plot owners and the Municipality of Aandqet.
-The lease term is for a period of 28 years, with leasing value determined equally across land plots for 3 phases: Phase I Technical Studies and Installation (Design and Construction); Phase II Implementation (Operation & Maintenance); and Phase III Decommissioning (Project Closure and Site Rehabilitation).

-The total land to be leased is 1,481,868m.
-The size of the land plots leased range in size between 5,507m and 45,115m, with a total land lease of 111,624m.
-Land purchased from the Jaafar Family for the installation of the Project substation is 13,255m.
-The size of land plots leased from the Municipality of Aandqet range from 45,260m to 367,500m, with a total land lease of 1,370,244m.
+The agreed financial compensation for land plots has been agreed between the Developer and private land plot owners and the Municipality of Fnaidek.
+The lease term is for a period of 28 years, with leasing value determined equally across land plots for 3 phases: Phase I Technical Studies and Installation (Design and Construction); Phase II Implementation (Operations & Maintenance); and Phase III Decommissioning (Project Closure and Site Rehabilitation).
+The total land to be leased is 171,920m.
+The size of the land plots leased from the Jaafar Family range from to 2,898m to 10,511m, with a total land lease of 87,338m.
+The size of land plots leased from the Municipality of Fnaidek range from 3,448m to 10,512m, with a total land lease of 84,582m.
+Land purchased from the Jaafar Family for the installation of the Project substation is +3,500m.
 The Developer is in the process of finalizing the Project land tenure.
 The transfer of ownership and use the Developer will be a transparent process that will be fully documented, as required by IFC standards.